TomBenjaminMorris/ssl-cert-signer/README.md

+## Overview
+SSL Cert Signer is a Command Line Interface (CLI), written in GoLang, that takes a Certificate Signing Request (CSR) as an input and outputs a signed TLS leaf certificate.

+The CLI tool embeds a self-generated RootCA that is then used to sign the returned certificate.

 ## Example Usage
-Generate the Root CA key
+Generate the Root CA key:
 `openssl genrsa -des3 -out ./cmd/cli/rootCA.key 4096`

-Create and self sign the Root CA Certificate
+Create and self sign the Root CA Certificate:
 `openssl req -x509 -new -nodes -key ./cmd/cli/rootCA.key -sha256 -days 1024 -out ./cmd/cli/rootCA.crt`

-Generate dummy CSR and Key
+Generate dummy CSR and Key:
 `cd exampleFiles && ./csr_generation.sh && cd ../`

-Build the CLI
+Build the CLI:
 `go build -o ./ssl-cert-signer ./cmd/cli`

-Check for usage info
+Check for usage info:
 `./ssl-cert-signer --help`

-Run the CLI to sign your cert
+Run the CLI to sign your certificate:
 `./ssl-cert-signer exampleFiles/mydomain.com.csr`

 ## Useful Links